ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 complex data
 such as representing hierarchically structured data and n-to-m relationships.
-We believe that these features can make spreadsheets users more productive.
+We believe that these features can make spreadsheet users more productive.